PelicanPlatform/training-client/README.md

 4. Sign in to your identity provider.
 5. If given a choice of "Server Options", select "Guest Account: Explore OSPool Notebooks", then click the "Start" button.
 6. Wait for server to start.
 Your browser should load a JupyterLab instance and display a "Launcher" tab.
+7. In the file navigation pane on the left-hand side, double click on the `training-client` directory to navigate to it.
-7. Under the "Other" category, launch the "Terminal" tab.
+8. In the "Launcher" tab, under the "Other" category, double click the "Terminal" box to launch a shell console.

 ## Quickstart